 So if you're looking past the wedding reception and toward your future, the news isn't all bad.

-For more information on marriage, investing and related topics, visit the links on the next page.
+For more information on marriage, investing and related topics, visit the links below.